 Whenever he can, he helps.
-And even though he did not know Deborah personally, he gathered Deborah’s lab reports and photos of the lesion and reached out to his network.
+And even though he did not know Maria personally, he gathered Maria’s lab reports and photos of the lesion and reached out to his network.

 He did all this within 24 hours.

-Call it Karma.
+afit Karma.
 Call it Divine Intervention.
-Call it what you will, but on December 15th Deborah’s luck kicked into hyperdrive.
+Call it what you will, but on December 15th Maria’s luck kicked into hyperdrive.

-The operation took place as scheduled, on December 22, and even though Deborah’s bump was only two centimetres in diametre, it still required an excision approximately the size of a hand.
+The operation took place as scheduled, on December 22, and even though Maria’s bump was only two centimetres in diametre, it still required an excision approximately the size of a hand.
 You are not reading that wrong.
-Dr. Hong removed a patch of skin that big from Deborah’s neck.
+Dr. Hong removed a patch of skin that big from Maria’s neck.

 He then arranged a biopsy to confirm the presence of any cancerous tissue.
 Findings were once again negative.